duleorlovic/blog/_posts/2018-02-12-mikrotik-routers-winbox.md

 Safe mode starts with `<c-x>`, and ends and keep all changes also with `<c-x>`. twice `<c-x>` will empty safe mode action list so you can store more.
 `<c-d>` undo all safe mode changes, while `/quit` does not.
-You can rewiev all safe mode changes (while you are in safe mode) with `/system history print`
+You can review all safe mode changes (while you are in safe mode) with `/system history print`
 If you want to paste some commands, but autocompletion triggers some errors, you can go to Safe mode so autocompletion is triggered only on tab.